cyclops-ui/cyclops/web/blog/2024-02-23-contributing-to-OS/index.md

 If you know of a problem or bug that is not listed here or you want to see a new feature get introduced, open a new issue!
 Once you open the issue, the maintainers will decide what to do next, and you should **wait for their response before you start coding**.

-**ProTip**: If you are opening a bug issue, be sure to write down the steps on how to reproduce the bug!
+**Pro Tip**: If you are opening a bug issue, be sure to write down the steps on how to reproduce the bug!

 ## How to contribute?